brewhk-dev/schedule-picker/README.md

-# schedule-picker
+# scheduler

-schedule-picker is a Meteor package which provides a table-based user interface for picking timeslots inside a user-defined timeframe.
+scheduler is a Meteor package which provides a table-based user interface for picking timeslots inside a user-defined timeframe.

 ### Usage

 1. Add the package to your application

-        meteor add brewhk:schedule-picker
+        meteor add brewhk:scheduler

 2. Create a template helper with your preferred options